-In short, Wilson’s addition to the Kansas men’s golf program has resulted in three of the most successful seasons in KU golf history – on and off the course.
+In short, Wilson’s addition to the Kansas men’s golf program has resulted in five of the most successful seasons in KU golf history – on and off the course.
 Team victories, individual medalists, postseason appearances, All-Americans and academic success are all on the rise within the Jayhawk program with the help of Wilson.

 In his first two years at Air Force, Wilson served as the assistant coach for the men’s golf team before being promoted to associate head coach in May 2013.